robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-6-ect-video.md

 _[Teacher pauses and scans the room.
 As pupil does not follow instructions, teachers approaches pupil to address them directly.&nbsp; Teacher_
 _crouches in front of the desk, in a position where he can still see the rest of the class]_

-_Tom, this is the third time that you've turned around in your chair.
+_Tom, this is the third time that you’ve turned around in your chair.
 You need to be facing forwards, writing.
 If you need help, raise your hand and I will come and help you.
 Thank you for starting writing quickly, good job._

 _[Teacher circulates the classroom and then returns to Tom]_

 _Yeah, lovely work, Tom.
-I can see that you've already compared the position of the electrons in the two models, good work.”_
+I can see that you’ve already compared the position of the electrons in the two models, good work.”_

 The aim of the model was to show how to respond consistently to pupil behaviour in line with school policy.
 When I first saw a few pupils, including Tom, turned around or chatting, I gave an anonymous reminder of my expectations that pupils should be facing forwards and writing silently.

 When I then saw Tom was still turned around in his chair, I gave a quick, named response.
-This is an escalation, as Tom now knows I have noticed that he is not following instructions, and I've specifically reminded him of the expectations.
+This is an escalation, as Tom now knows I have noticed that he is not following instructions, and I’ve specifically reminded him of the expectations.
 I did this quickly and in a neutral tone.
-I don't want to draw attention this low level disruption, but I do need to respond to it.
+I don’t want to draw attention this low level disruption, but I do need to respond to it.

 When I saw Tom turn around a third time, I gave a private sanction, which included stating the error, stating the consequence, and explaining how he could get back on track.
 I ensured that the conversation was not in front of the class because this can sometimes escalate a situation, and I wanted Tom to focus on what I was saying.
 I also quickly acknowledged that he had listened and was now following my instructions.

 Later in the lesson, having focused for the remainder of the task, Tom had produced some high-quality work and I praised him for his effort.

 I treated Tom in the same way as other pupils, holding him to account when he was off task, praising his efforts when appropriate.
 My tone was the same throughout the model, formal and calm.
-This consistent tone shows pupils that I'm able to manage the situation and that I will maintain my expectations I have set out.
+This consistent tone shows pupils that I’m able to manage the situation and that I will maintain my expectations I have set out.

 Finally, my language was consistent.
 I used language and a structure that my pupils are now familiar with. \_“Face the front”\_is a short, quick phrase that clearly tells pupils what to do, and one which I always use.
 And I use the same format for issuing a sanction: state the error, state the consequence, and explain how to get back on track.